Assessments & Body of Evidence

-Gifted identification decisions are usually made by gathering an entire Body of Evidence (BOE).
-A variety of assessments, rating scales and portfolio pieces can be added to a student’s Body of Evidence, which can include:
+Gifted identification decisions are typically made by gathering an entire Body of Evidence (BOE).
+A complete BOE includes multiple types of data from a variety of sources indicating exceptional ability.
+CDE has approved a variety of assessments, rating scales and portfolio pieces that can be qualifiers and/or supportive pieces of evidence that can be collected as part of a student’s Body of Evidence, which can include:

 There are two forms of Cognitive Tests: